HGnep/hello-world/README.md

-# hello-world
 First try

-Hi, this is my first Github thing.
+This is my first GitHub thing.
 Just following the guide.